DjayEmmers/assignments/README.md

-# assignments
+# Assignments
-Programming for economists TiU 16-17
+## Programming for economists TiU 16-17